ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 Backups

 You should run this script on a copy of your database file or at least have a known-good backup.
-This script only changes the TagTable and the GroupsTable/
+This script only changes the TagTable and the GroupsTable.

 ======================================================================
 Getting Started